 A biosimilar is a “generic-like” version of a drug that contains biologics.

-To be approved by the U.S. Food and Drug Administration (FDA), a biosimilar must work the same way as the original drug and it must have :
+To be approved by the U.S. Food and Drug Administration (FDA), a biosimilar must work the same way as the original drug and it must :

-At this time, the FDA-approved biosimilars for breast cancer treatment are all biosimilars to trastuzumab (Herceptin).
+The FDA-approved biosimilars for breast cancer treatment are all biosimilars to trastuzumab (Herceptin).

 Other biosimilars are under study for the treatment of breast cancer.